aitos-io/BoAT-X-Framework/docs/en-us/BoAT_Overall_Design_en.md

 + Transaction interface
    * Each blockchain provides a set of transaction interfaces with similar functions but different implementations.

-The wallet interface of the interface layer is supported by the hardware dependent layer.
-For the description of the hardware dependent layer, please refer to [Hardware dependency layer](#Hardware-dependency-layer).
+The wallet interface of the interface layer is supported by the vendor dependency layer.
+For the description of the vendor dependency layer, please refer to [Vendor Dependency Layer](#vendor-dependency-layer).
 The transaction interface of the interface layer is supported by the protocol layer.
 For a description of the protocol layer, please refer to [Protocol layer](#Protocol-layer).

 #### Wallet Interface